JMU-CS/c-test-framework/README.md

 Unit tests are intended to test individual routines (and their dependencies), and they are written in C using the [Check](https://libcheck.github.io/check/) framework.
 Often, the code for these tests tends to resemble the solution, so it is desirable to distribute these tests without their source.
-Thus, there are two main unit testing files: `public.c` and `private.c`.
-The former is distributed as-is so that the students can see how the test is written, and the latter is distributed as a stripped object file so that students can run the tests and see the results but they do not have access to the source code.
+Thus, there are three main unit testing files: `public.c`, `private.c`, and `hidden.c`.
+The first is distributed as-is so that the students can see how the test is written, the second is distributed as a stripped object file so that students can run the tests and see the results but they do not have access to the source code, and the third is not distributed at all, allowing for tests students neither have access to nor know about.

 Tests are delimited using the `START_TEST` and `END_TEST` macros provided by Check.
 Testing expressions are written using Check assertion routines